svpatro/Hofstadters-Law/README.md

-# Final Project
+# Hofstadter's Law

-Final project for CS 222 - Hosted on Github for compatibility purposes.
+Final project for Intermediate C++ - Hosted on Github for compatibility purposes.